Is Bitcoin legal? A glimpse of BTC’s regulatory environment

 Further hacks affected Japanese cryptocurrency exchanges, resulting in authorities demanding better protection policies and putting new exchanges on hold for the time being.
 In 2019, however, Japan started allowing new crypto exchanges and pointing regulations toward improving the security token offering (STO) and ICO markets.

 The Reserve Bank of India (RBI) banned local businesses from servicing cryptocurrencies in 2018, stating that they were not legal tender and no entity can have a “relationship” with it.
-This ban lasted for two years until March 2020, when the RBI walked back on it.
+This ban lasted for two years until March 2020, when the RBI walked back on it and India became one of the crypto-friendly countries in the world.
 So, Bitcoin and cryptocurrency trading are now legal, but initial coin offerings and asset funds are still illegal.

 Countries are relatively progressive in Europe, though the European Union is still struggling to find a regulatory consensus.
-In 2015, the European Court of Justice (ECJ) ruled that cryptocurrency trading is a supply of service.
-This declaration means digital assets are not subject to value-added tax (VAT).
+In 2015, the European Court of Justice ruled that cryptocurrency trading is a supply of service.
+This declaration means digital assets are not subject to value-added tax.
 Of course, individual countries can still decide their own regulations, much as states in the U.S. can decide.

-That said, European countries signed a 5th Anti-Money Laundering Directive (AMLD5), which affects all countries.
+That said, European countries signed a 5th Anti-Money Laundering Directive, which affects all countries.
 This directive will create a record of all cryptocurrency traders and holders in an attempt to fight terrorism and money laundering.

 France regulated ICOs and groups providing crypto services in 2019.
 Since then, the country has severely tightened all KYC and AML requirements for French exchanges and required them to register with the federal government.
 As of 2021, however, the country is still looking to create an overall regulatory framework.
 Bank of France governor Francois Villeroy de Galhau claimed that the EU only has one or two years to do so before digital assets affect its financial sovereignty.